I have an irritable uterus.

 The first time you’re expecting a baby it can be overwhelming how many things you need to prepare for.
 There is stuff to buy, a nursery to prepare and prenatal classes to take.

 But how do you prepare your body for labour?
 Through practice, practice, practice – and it’s something your body does to gear up for the main event.

 Braxton Hicks are practice contraction, non-regular tightening of your uterus.
 Unlike exercises such as Kegels, these are something that your body does on its own with no prompting from you.

 What do they feel like?

-If you’re currently pregnant poke your belly.
-Even if you’re ready to pop and feel as big as a horse your belly will still feel slightly soft.
-But have you ever had a time when your belly felt as firm as a drum?
-That’s a Braxton hick.
+If you’re currently pregnant, try poking your belly.
+Even if you’re ready to pop and feel as big as a horse your stomach will still feel slightly soft.

 They typically start to occur at about 20 weeks of pregnancy and are more frequent and noticeable in the third trimester.
-With my second pregnancy, I started getting them at 16 weeks so it is possible to have them earlier in the pregnancy.
-With my third pregnancy, I got my first Braxton Hicks at 12 weeks.
+With my second pregnancy, I started getting them at 16 weeks, so it is possible to have them earlier in the pregnancy.
+And with my third pregnancy, I got my first Braxton Hicks at 12 weeks.

 Related Post: What Baby Gear You Really Need And Why

 Related Post: How To Pack The Perfect Hospital Bag

 Braxton Hicks are thought to be caused by pregnancy hormones though the exact cause is not known.
 Dehydration can also be a cause.
 In my case movement was also a factor.